Peripheral Artery Disease (PAD)

-Primary care doctors, such as internists and family doctors, may treat people who have mild PAD For more advanced PAD, a vascular specialist may be involved.
+Primary care doctors, such as internists and family doctors, may treat people who have mild PAD.
+For more advanced PAD, a vascular specialist may become involved.
 This is a doctor who specializes in treating blood vessel diseases and conditions.

 Medical and Family Histories

 Your doctor may ask: